garfix/nli-go/doc/remarks.md

 - connect the entities
 - make sure the deeper senses are connected as well
-- choose the right place in the processing pipline
+- choose the right place in the processing pipeline

 Example sentences: